hibaa8/TSS2026-LunarLions/README.md

 | 1              | [EVA.json](/data/EVA.json)     |
 | 2              | [LTV.json](/data/LTV.json)     |

-When fetching data, we reccomend doing so in one second intervals.
+When fetching data, we recommend doing so in one second intervals.
 Telemetry data is calculated and updated in one second increments, so increasing the request rate in your programs will not make any difference.

 Here is an example packet you can could send to fetch the ROVER.json file: